Sign In / Sign Out

 The merge (or integration) between the two programs occurs when students select their CSE Technical Electives for the bachelor’s program.
-Two of the technical electives will double count toward the 30-hour master’s degree, the third double counted course will be either CSE 420 or CSE 434 (in addition to applying toward the 120-hour bachelor’s degree).
-Once the bachelor’s degree is completed, students will need an additional 20 credit hours to earn the master’s degree.
+Two of the technical electives will double count toward the 30-hour master’s degree, the third double counted course will be either CSE 520 in place of CSE 420 or CSE 434 (in addition to applying toward the 120-hour bachelor’s degree).
+Once the bachelor’s degree is completed, students will need an additional 21 credit hours to earn the master’s degree.

 *Courses can only be eligible for double counting after acceptance into the 4+1.

 Students interested in this program must meet the following eligibility requirements to be considered for admission:

 Students earning a B.S.E. degree can use up to nine credits of course work which can be a combination of CSE 4XX and 5XX courses.
 Within those 9 credits there is a maximum limit of six credits of CSE 4XX courses that will double count towards their undergraduate and graduate degree requirements.
 Students can also reserve an additional three credits of graduate courses towards their future graduate program.
 Students interested in this option will need to work with their undergraduate and graduate advisors for details on how this works.